-If your child is older than 6 months and has a fever
+If your infant or child is older than 6 months and has a

-- Make sure that she is dressed in light clothing.
+Make sure that they are dressed in light clothing.

-- Encourage her to drink fluids such as water, diluted juices, or a store-bought electrolyte solution.
+Encourage them to drink fluids such as water or a store-bought

-- Be sure that she does not overexert herself.
+Be sure that they do not overexert themselves.

-- Do not use aspirin to treat your child’s fever or discomfort.
-Aspirin has been linked with side effects such as an upset stomach, intestinal bleeding and, most seriously, Reye syndrome.
+not use aspirin to treat your child's fever or discomfort.
+Aspirin has been linked with side effects such as an upset stomach, intestinal bleeding, and Reye syndrome.